 All schools, departments, programs and clinics, as well as professional, student and sport groups, that wish to produce an item with the University at Buffalo name, lockup or other trademark must have approval from UB Trademarks and Licensing before placing an order.
 Failure to obtain prior approval could hinder vendor fulfillment of products and/or cause delays in vendor reimbursements.
 It also presents the risk of incorrect or inappropriate use of trademarks, which may subject items to confiscation by UB Trademarks and Licensing.

-Always work with a UB collegiate licensed vendor.
+Always work with a UB collegiate licensed vendor - see link below for a current list of UB's licensees.
 Please review guidelines below regarding licensed versus unlicensed vendors.

 Before deciding on a design, it’s important to check brand guidance on the use of lockups and clear space.
 Carefully review the rules outlined on both pages to save time during the trademarks approval process.

 Double-check the prohibited items list to ensure your product does not fall into one of the categories listed.

 Versions of the university marks and lockups with ™ and ® symbols should be used on all retail, merchandise and promotional items.
 It may also be helpful to review the file and color format tip sheet before providing any files to a vendor.

 Before your order goes into production you must receive approval using the trademark request form.
 Send the completed form and the final design proof to our office.
 You can expect an initial response within 48 hours.

 Please contact UBTrademarks@buffalo.edu at any point during the process for additional information or clarification.

 Review the university's strict guidelines governing which vendors, masks, logos, and layouts to use BEFORE you place your order.
 For guidelines, click on PDF link below or call 716-645-4585.